-NEL and NCP recognise the importance and benefits of having a diverse Board.
-The Nominations Committee of NCP is responsible for the recruitment process for the selection of members of the management body of all Group entities, including the members of the NEL Board.
+NEL and its parent (Numis Corporation) recognise the importance and benefits of having a diverse Board.
+The Numis Nominations Committee is responsible for the recruitment process for the selection of members of the management body of all Group entities, including the members of the NEL Board.